-Forging a new political bargain that balances labor-market flexibility with security for poor working families is one of the most critical challenges facing government today.
-Boosting Paychecks sheds new light on the scope of this challenge, the political constraints and opportunities policymakers face, and their prospects for success in this critical endeavor.
+Forging a new political bargain that balances labor market flexibility with security for poor working families is one of the most critical challenges facing government today.
+Boosting Paychecks sheds new light on the scope of this challenge and the political constraints and opportunities policymakers face.